 Ruger uses a dead blow action.
 The company designed a special tungsten weight to reduce how far the bolt travels.
 Ruger also claims this reduces the felt recoil and muzzle rise.

 This new handgun has a pair of Picatinny-type rails.
-The first is integrated into the top of the receiver and is for the addition of a red dot or other optic.
+The first is integrated into the top of the receiver and is for the addition of a red dot or another optic.

 The second rail is at the back of the receiver.
 This allows for the addition of an arm brace or stock.
 Without getting into the weeds of federal law, make sure you obtain your tax stamp prior to attaching a stock.

-Left-handed users are accomodated with the PC Charger pistol.
+Left-handed users are accommodated with the PC Charger pistol.
 Both the bolt handle and the magazine release are reversible.

 Integral QD sockets are located on both sides of the pistol.
 These allow you to rapidly connect a sling.